Boston Housing Market: Trends & Prices (2025)

 Overall Boston Market Trends

-Redfin’s real estate professionals consider Boston to be a very competitive housing market and report that typically homes for sale receive multiple offers from buyers in this city.
+Redfin’s real estate professionals consider Boston to be a somewhat competitive housing market and report that typically homes for sale receive two offers from buyers in this city.

 Boston Housing Market Forecast